Skip to main content

 About the Author

-Medicare Catheters’ Guidelines
+Medicare Guidelines for Catheters

-Jessica is the Sr. Marketing Specialist at 180 Medical, and she has been with the company for over 14 years now.
+Jessica is the Sr. Marketing Specialist at 180 Medical, and she has been with the company for 15 years.
 She loves getting to be creative in her role and hearing from customers about the positive impact we've made on their lives.

 Outside of work, you can find her hanging out with her husband and their dogs or browsing garden centers (where she will almost certainly buy another houseplant she doesn't really need).